assimilate-dev/appyrition/README.md

 Deploy will convert the markdown to HTML, combine it with the config file, then upload all of the images and replace the local references with URLs.
-The post will be made available as a draft unless you defines `"status": "published"` in the config.
+The post will be made available as a draft unless you defined `"status": "published"` in the config.

 ```